-Papaya has been introduced in Hawaii, Australia and can even be grown in California.
-Here in North Central Florida, papaya can be grown when the trees are on the southside of a building.
+Farmers introduced papaya in Hawaii and Australia, and they can even grow it in California.
+In North Central Florida, you can grow papaya if you plant the trees on the south side of a building.

-Papaya fruit is a soft, dense, aromatic pulp and a variable color between yellow and red. mostly shaped like eggplant or a pear, it has green to bright yellow skin with bright orange flesh and black seeds that are coated with mucilaginous substances.
+Papaya fruit has a soft, dense, aromatic pulp with a color that varies between yellow and red.
+It’s mostly shaped like an eggplant or a pear.
+Its skin ranges from green to bright yellow, and it contains bright orange flesh.
+Black seeds, coated with a mucilaginous substance, are inside the fruit.

 Papaya contains an enzyme called papain, that breaks down protein, carbohydrates, and fat.
 It is also traditionally used as a meat tenderizer in cooking.
 Read More.